hazelcodie/hazelcodie/README.md

 <h1 align="center">Hi 👋, I'm Hazel</h1>
-<h3 align="center">A passionate frontend developer and UI and UX Designer.
+<h3 align="center">A passionate web developer and UI and UX Designer.
 I was created to create.</h3>

 - 🔭 I’m currently working on **my portfolio using React.**